gmcmacran/TypeOneTypeTwoSim/README.md

 Most tests have a type I error rate of 5%.
 Likelihood ratio tests have similar error rates to exact tests.

+The empirical tests for skewness and kurtosis are two exceptions.
+The simulation shows type I error is above the target .05.

 <img src="man/figures/README-typeOneSummary-1.png" alt="" width="100%" />

 # One Way Type I Error Rate